Doctor consulting about the WID® easy Test

 Comparison of different sampling methods

-The study investigates whether different sampling methods influence the validity of the test.
-Cervex brush with PreservCyt was tested against FLOQSwab with eNAT, the sampling performed by the physician was tested against the sampling performed by the patient and it was tested whether the exact sampling site, vaginal, cervico-vaginal or cervical, influences the performance of the test.
+The study investigated whether different sampling methods influence the validity of the test.
+Specifically, it compared Cervex brush with PreservCyt against FLOQSwab with eNAT, physician-performed sampling with patient self-sampling, and the exact sampling site (vaginal, cervico-vaginal, or cervical) to assess their influence on the test’s performance.

-The results show that the test result remains consistent regardless of the sampling method, even for samples stored at room temperature for seven days.
-Self-sampling leads to high specificity, although the sensitivity is somewhat lower.
+The results demonstrated that the test results remained consistent irrespective of the sampling method, even for samples stored at room temperature for seven days.
+While self-sampling led to high specificity, the sensitivity was somewhat lower.

 Overall, the WID-qEC test offers a simple, objective and non-invasive method for assessing the risk of malignancy in women with abnormal bleeding.